BAndris4/Python-orak/Adatbázis/Első óra (2025.04.10.).md

 SELECT *
 FROM tag
 WHERE cim LIKE '____ Győr,%'
-ORDER BY besorolas , vezeteknev, keresztnev;
+ORDER BY besorolas, vezeteknev, keresztnev;
 ```

 > [!NOTE]